 How to stop your bunny chewing the corner of walls

-You may have seen these L shaped length of tough plastic in public buildings and you can buy them in most DIY store and fit them yourself.
+You may have seen these L shaped lengths of tough plastic in public buildings and you can buy them in most DIY stores and fit them yourself.

 They come in a variety of lengths however you only need to cover up to your bunnies reach so it's best to cut down to size.
 This can be done with a craft knife so no need for any DIY tools.

 They can then be easily attached to the wall with some sticky pads or adhesive.

 They also come in a variety of colors so you can match your wall or in clear so they can go over patterned wallpaper without standing out.